DaltonSW/daltvim/README.md

 ## Problems I've Discovered

+### Pending

 - No autocompleting braces/parens
 - No way to interact with terminal inside of Neovim for quick stuff
+- Open link under cursor in browser

+### Solved

+- Way to jump into config from Dashboard
+    - Using Telescope and pointing it to nvim config folder
 - A way to interact with files and folders that isn't netrw
-    - nvimtree
-    - oil
-    - others?
-- Way to jump into config from Dashboard
+    - Neotree for full-dir visualizing, and adding/renaming/moving/etc
+    - Telescope for moving quickly between files and searching for them (among other things)

 ## Things To Do